-If we are working with a family where by English is not their first language, we might ask if there’s a family member or friend who could act as a translator.
-If there isn’t anyone or the family don’t feel comfortable with this, we would employ a translator.
+If the service is working with a family where by English is not their first language, they may ask if there’s a family member or friend who could act as a translator.
+If there isn’t anyone or the family don’t feel comfortable with this, employing a translator would be considered.

 All of our work takes place in the home or early years setting.

 All Portage teachers have: